-The Traffic Manager contains a GeoIP database that maps IP addresses to location - longitude and latitude, city, county and country.
+Some features of the Traffic Manager require a GeoIP database that maps IP addresses to location - longitude and latitude, city, county and country.
 GLB uses this GeoIP database to estimate distances between remote users and local datacenters.

 You can access the database directly using the included geo.
 TrafficScript and Java functions.
 For example, to discover the 2-letter country code that a site visitor is accessing from, use the following TrafficScript: